 The team behind NiceAF.org has compiled a number of videos featuring men telling stories of how they keep the online experience NiceAF.
 Starting May 28th, the collaborating apps will invite their users to vote for the video that does the best job of embodying NiceAF’s mission of promoting nicer, kinder interactions between users.

-On Facebook, in comment sections, and everywhere else on the internet, people say things they would never say to each other in person.
-The anonymity, and the fact that they may never meet, makes it easy for people to leave their real-world manners behind.
+On social media, in news websites, and in nearly every comments section on the internet, people often say things they would never say to each other in person.
+The anonymity, and the fact that they may never meet, makes it easy for people to leave their real-world manners behind once they go online.

-“It’s more important than ever that we come together as one community to address these issues of abuse and discrimination online, and we are proud to stand alongside other leaders in this coalition,” agrees Grindr’s head of communications Landen Zumwalt.
-“Through this partnership with BHOC, in addition to steps Grindr is taking through our upcoming ‘Kindr’ initiative, we hope to encourage a thoughtful dialogue in the queer community around how we can be more respectful and inclusive – both online and in-person.”
+“It’s more important than ever that we come together as one community to address these issues of abuse and discrimination online, and we are proud to stand alongside other leaders in this coalition,” said Grindr’s Global Health Projects Manager, Emmett Patterson.
+“We want to encourage a thoughtful dialogue in the queer community around how we can be more respectful and inclusive, both online and in-person.”

 “POZ has long fought HIV stigma in all its forms and is thrilled to be a partner with NiceAF.org with the shared goal to make the online dating world a more welcoming place for everyone,” says Ian Anderson, president of Smart + Strong, the parent of POZ Personals.

 “Many minority men find themselves either objectified and stereotyped with phrases such as ‘white guys only – just a preference’.
 Where’s the community?
 Where’s the respect?
 53% of our users are non-white,” said Adam4Adam’s David Lesage.
 “Adam4Adam is for everybody.”